 6.3.1.1.1 Pre-conditions

-The M2M Identifiers for the request Originator, subscriptionId, from AE-ID and to AE-ID are assigned to the M2M Service Subscription.
+The M2M Identifiers for the request Originator, M2M Service Subscription from AE-ID and to AE-ID are assigned to the M2M Service Subscription.

-A correlation between the M2M Service Capability and the M2M authorization event has been defined in order to authorize the M2M Service Capability.
+A correlation between the M2M Service Capability, M2M Service and the M2M authorization event has been defined in order to authorize the M2M Service Capability.

 6.3.1.1.2 Common M2M Service Capability Parameters for Request Authentication and Authorization